 Established as a non-profit 501(c) (3) in 2005, Swan Lakers is a group of friends and neighbors who value the unique character and quality of our community, much of which is based on the pristine nature of the Swan Basin watershed.
 Our efforts to preserve and protect this valuable resource include Water Quality Studies, Aquatic Invasive Species Inspections, the Adopt-a-Highway MDOT program, and Swan River Cleanups.
 Our organization serves members and the greater community by providing the data, discussion, and educational material necessary to make informed decisions regarding issues that affect the watershed’s present and future well-being.
 Through collaborative efforts with other community organizations and government entities, we work to build a consensus that allows all those who appreciate our special home, residents and visitors alike, the opportunity to maintain the quality of life we all enjoy.
 Participation from all who share the Swan Lakers vision is encouraged.
 Photos for Banner by Kay Bjork

-To be an AIS inspector: Sign up here!
+Sign up here!

 With regard to AIS, its spread is a growing problem across the United States and Canada.
 AIS that threatens Montana includes Quagga and Zebra mussels, Curly Leaf Pondweed, and Eurasian Milfoil.
 Unfortunately, Quagga and Zebra mussels have been found in Montana this past year.
 Their presence in our state is proof of how easily they can be moved from place to place on trailered watercraft.
 The introduction of these mussels would be a catastrophe for Montana’s waterways in terms of appearance and the effect on fishing.
 They reproduce rapidly in the millions of fouling shorelines, clinging to structures like pilings, and clogging irrigation systems.
 They are filter feeders that interrupt the food chain that supports our fish populations.
 They can literally destroy a fishery.
+Be aware and concerned.

 Septic Tank Maintenance – Make no mistake, improperly functioning septic systems are the greatest threat to water quality in Swan Lake and the Swan River Watershed.
 The following link is to an article that appeared recently in the Bigfork Eagle, it speaks to the urgency of properly maintaining septic systems.